MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/management-application-environments.md

 :::image type="content" source="./media/management-groups.png" alt-text="Diagram that shows an example of an optimal management group hierarchy for the Azure landing zone architecture." lightbox="./media/management-groups.png":::

-The _landing zones_ management group should have universal polices that enforce guardrails for both of the _corp_ and _online_ child management groups. _Corp_ and _online_ have unique polices that enforce company guidelines related to public and private-facing workloads.
+The _landing zones_ management group should have universal policies that enforce guardrails for both _corp_ and _online_ child management groups. _Corp_ and _online_ have unique policies that enforce company guidelines related to public and private-facing workloads.

-Many organizations create separate management groups for workload Software Development Lifecycle (SDLC) environments to assign environmental policies and controls.
-In practice, this method creates more challenges than it solves for workload teams.
+Many organizations create separate management groups for workload software development lifecycle (SDLC) environments to assign environmental policies and controls.
+In practice, this method creates more challenges for workload teams than it solves.
 SDLC environments shouldn't have different policies, so we don't recommend separate management groups.

 Application owners can change the topology or resource configuration of a workload to align to policies in multiple SDLC environments that it's promoted through.
 This method increases risk.
 Rules that are specific to each environment can result in a poor development experience for developer and quality assurance teams.
 Problems can also arise if an application has one set of guardrail policies that work in one environment, and the application is exposed to a different set of policies later in its promotion cycle.
 You might have to make adjustments to an application if controls change.